 To help Hong Kong SMEs explore and expand global trade and business frontiers, the HKTDC organised 340 promotion activities in 2012/13.
 They included conferences and exhibitions in Hong Kong, and promotions around the world.
 Of these activities, more than 60 per cent were focused on the mainland and emerging markets, which present promising prospects for Hong Kong exporters and services providers.
 In Hong Kong, the HKTDC organised more than 30 exhibitions, of which nine are the largest of their kind in Asia, while three are the largest in the world.
 These fairs attracted nearly 34,000 exhibitors and more than 680,000 buyers to Hong Kong last year, enhancing the city's reputation as Asia's trade fair capital.
 In addition, the HKTDC organised another 470 networking or outreach events and received about 700 missions during the same period.
 These activities helped to expand the HKTDC's global network.

-The HKTDC's website, www.hktdc.com, features more than 1.4 million registered buyers from around the world, as well as 120,000 products and services suppliers from Hong Kong and the mainland.
-Users can easily search among 9,000 product categories.
-Sourcing is also done via more than 20 print and online product magazines and industry supplements that reach more than five million global buyers each year.
+The HKTDC's website, www.hktdc.com, is another effective business matching platform that connects global buyers and sellers.
+It features more than 1.4 million registered international buyers, as well as some 120,000 products and services suppliers mainly from Hong Kong, the mainland and Asia.
+Business matching is facilitated by more than 20 print and online product magazines and industry supplements that reach more than five million global buyers in some 200 countries and regions each year.